cloudwatt/applications/bundle-trusty-cozycloud/README_EN.md

 ### Size of the instance

 By default, the stack deploys on an instance of type "Small" (s1.cw.small-1).
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
-Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).
+Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

 CozyCloud stacks follow in the footsteps of our previous volume-using stacks, making good use of Cinder Volume Storage to ensure the protection of your data and allowing you to pay only for the space you use.
 Volume size is fully adjustable, and the Cozycloud stack can support tens to tens of hundreds of gigabytes worth of project space.